nileshsharma96/Nilesh_Sharma_Assignment/README.md

 2. Added all the maven dependancy in pom.xml file

-3. Created Base file to initialise the browser and created new suite methods in testng.xml file
+3. Created Base file to initialise the browser and added classes in testng.xml file

 4. To generate html report, created class for extent report method